kailash-manasarovar/statement/docs/timeline/2024/august.md

 ### Conversations about porn

 - The hacker starts to make references to having done porn, mainly gay porn, throughout his life.
-- The video results on the Google search for "1frgvn x" now include gay porn.
+- Video results on Google search for *@1frgvn x* now include gay porn.
 - I feel like the trumpet teacher is baring his soul, telling me the truth about his life.
 - It just seems to get worse and worse for him.
 - I empathize.
 I do not judge him.